jonreid/ViewControllerPresentationSpy/README.md

 @import MockUIAlertController;
 ```

 to the bridging header of your test target.
-If you don't have it as a separate module, then `#import "MockUIAlertController.h"`
+If you don't have it as a separate module, then `#import "MockUIAlertController/MockUIAlertController.h"`

 ### CocoaPods